-Some of them decided to start businesses and then quit their day jobs, while others love their current jobs and started their own businesses for extra income or vacation money.
+Some are corporate professionals without their own businesses.
+Some decided to start businesses and then quit their day jobs.
+And others love their current jobs and started their own businesses for extra income or vacation money.

 I currently have clients on all continents.
 Well, except for Antarctica.
 Penguins don’t seem to have a need for life coaching.

 - Client J: Her manager was trying to get her fired, so we worked together to get her a new job at a different company with a $20,000 increase in salary in just under 5 weeks.

 - Client L: She came to me with only an idea for starting her own wellness coaching business, but she didn’t have a website, followers, or programs to sell.
 Within 30 days, she got her first paying client, tripled her Facebook Likes, and created a professional online headquarters.

 - Client D: After putting her health and fitness on the backburner for months, we created a revamped exercise schedule and uplifting affirmations to keep her motivated.
 She lost over 9 pounds in 6 weeks and is feeling more energized and excited about life than she has in years.

 - Client G: With my help, she took her struggling interior design business to new heights of success by rebranding, marketing to her ideal customers, starting a video blog, and reached her 3-month income goals in less than 4 weeks.